All Scripture quotations are from the 1901 American Standard Version unless otherwise noted.

 Lake of fire: What is the lake of fire (eternal hell)?
 While I’m not going to go into a lot of detail about it, I do want to spend a little time answering that question.
 I don’t believe that it’s a lake of molten lava, nor do I believe that it’s a place where people are completely engulfed in the flames of a literal fire.
 Most of my life I’ve believed that hell is a place that is nothing but a literal fire.
 However, I no longer believe that’s what Scripture is referring to.
 In some circles, you’re regarded as a heretic if you don’t believe and teach that hell is a place of literal fire.

 Nevertheless, just as with so many other terms used in this book, and just as with so many other scenes in this book, I believe the term “fire” is symbolic.
 It fits the pattern of symbolism in this book.
-I believe that “fire” is symbolic of torment, while the phrase “lake of fire,” is symbolic for the place of torment.
+I believe that “fire” is symbolic of judgement, the torment of judgement—while the phrase “lake of fire,” is symbolic for the place of torment.
 As when someone goes fully under the water of a lake and is engulfed by the water of that lake, so will they be engulfed in God’s judgement (see commentary on Rev 11:5).

 As with the everlasting kingdom of the “new heaven and new earth” (Rev 21:1-2), we don’t have a clear picture of what the place of eternal punishment is really like.
 The most important thing to understand about Heaven (everlasting kingdom) is that it’s a place of total joy, where we will dwell in the glorious presence of the Lord forever and ever—completely absent of pain and suffering.
 Likewise, the most important thing to understand about the lake of fire, is that it’s a place of torment, absent of all joy, where sinners dwell forever and ever away from the presence of God.
 These are the things that most of us can agree on.